Huegoxaga/notes/cloud-services/aws.md

 ## Amplify

 - It is used for hosting frontend apps and backend services
+- The backend app in amplify is a group of utility functions used to connect to serviceless cloud services, in a frontend web app project

 ### Amplify Console

+- It can be used to host full-stack Web Apps
+- It comes with a npm package that has many easy to use react component
+  - It includes a `withAuthenticator()` HOC components that will bring up the login page when the web app start to render the wrapped component without being authenticated
+    - Only works when Amplify `Auth` is setup for the backend app
+  - run `npm i @aws-amplify/ui-react` to install

+#### Hosting Backend

+- [Sandbox environments](https://sandbox.amplifyapp.com/getting-started) can be used to generate a local Amplify full-stack project for testing purpose
+  - It can be deployed onto AWS Cloud anytime later
+- Alternatively, login the AWS console and directly deploy a new backend app on the cloud, the use `Admin UI` to setup the backend
+  - A frontend app can be asscociated with the backend later

+#### Hosting Web App

-- It can be used to host Web Apps using source code from online repo provider like GitHub
+- It uss source code from online repo provider like GitHub
 - Whenever a change is pushed the app will be auto built and updated
 - Preview can be setup, so whenever a pull request is made, one can preview the changes in a browser
 - Each GitHub branch can connect to one server